Skip to main content

 Validation

-Once an LCA draft is finalized it can be submitted to Isometric for pre-screen.
+Once an LCA draft is finalized it is submitted to Isometric for pre-screen.
 After any noted issues are resolved during pre-screen, it will be passed on to the verifier assigned to your project for validation.
 Ex-ante estimates can be provided for LCA validation if your project is not yet fully operational.

 Verification and templating